Frequently Asked Questions

 Automatic movements are not as accurate as quartz movements and they can indeed run a little early or late.
 The precision of an automatic movement can be affected by several factors such as: temperature, humidity, magnetic fields or simply by the wearer’s activities.
 All RAYMOND WEIL watches are tested and do not allow an interval that does not range between -5 to +20 seconds per day.

-If your watch is running significantly early or late, please contact your nearest authorized service centre.
+If your watch is running significantly early or late, please contact your nearest authorized service center.

 WHAT TYPE OF WATCH WINDER WOULD YOU RECOMMEND AND HOW SHOULD I USE IT?